liferay/liferay-docs/develop/tutorials/articles/285-managing-user-data/00-managing-uad-intro.markdown

     <column name="content" type="String" uad-nonanonymizable="true" />

-The `uad-nonanonymizable` value of `true` indicates that the `content` field will have to be reviewed by an administrator in order to remove a blog author's UAD.
+The `uad-nonanonymizable` value of `true` indicates that the `content` field must be reviewed by an administrator to remove a blog author's UAD.

 ## Run Service Builder! [](id=run-service-builder)

 At this point, you're ready to run Service Builder.
-This will generate a new `-uad` module based on the values you added to `service.xml`.
-The new module is generated without a build script, so you must provide a `build.gradle`.
+This generates a new `-uad` module based on the values you added to `service.xml`.
+The new module is generated without a build script, so you must provide one.
 It should include dependencies on `osgi.service.component.annotations`, `kernel`, `Petra`, the `-api` module of the UAD application, as well as your own application's `-api` module.
-The build script should look something like this:
+The build script should look like this:

     dependencies {
       compileOnly group: "com.liferay.portal", name: "com.liferay.portal.kernel", version: "3.23.0"